900 Series: Facilities & Sites

 902.6 - Disposition of Obsolete Equipment

-Obsolete equipment or property other than real property having a value of no more than $25,000; may be sold or disposed of in a manner determined by the superintendent [or designee] which may include sealed bids, donation to a non-profit group, auction, garage sale, or via electronic means.
+Obsolete equipment or property other than real property having a value of no more than $25,000 may be sold or disposed of in a manner determined by the board which may include sealed bids, donation to a non-profit group, auction, garage sale, or via electronic means.
 However, the sale or disposition of equipment, furnishings, or supplies disposed of in this manner will be published in a newspaper of general circulation.

-It is the responsibility of the superintendent, in collaboration with the chief financial/operating officer, to make a recommendation to the board regarding the method for disposing of equipment of no further use to the school district.
+It is the responsibility of the superintendent in collaboration with the chief financial/operating officer to make a recommendation to the board regarding the method for disposing of equipment of no further use to the district.

 Adopted: 6/70